-This article is based on extensive research into historical and legal aspects of the 120 years' history of the Inter-Parliamentary Union (Kissling 2006).
-Its goal is twofold: on the one hand in order to cover the history of the IPU, including its political and legal work, its related success stories and failures in influencing international and global politics, and, closely linked, its political and legal relevance from its early years until now.
-A special focus in this regard is put on the discussion of global democracy and world parliamentary ideas within the Union and among its members in a historic perspective, and the handling of the question of whether the IPU itself would qualify for and would be willing to strive for transforming itself into something like a global parliament.
-On the other hand, this article looks at the (internal) democratic features and democratization processes within the Union as an inter-parliamentary organization active at the global level and measures them by resorting to the International Democracy Watch and its macro-indicators appointment, democracy at the national level, input legitimacy, participation, control, inter-state democracy, supra-nationalism, power limitation, human rights, and output legitimacy.
+This chapter is based on extensive research into historical and legal aspects of the 120-year history of the Inter-Parliamentary Union (IPU) (Kissling 2006a).
+Its goal is twofold: first, to cover the history of the IPU, including its political and legal work, its related success stories and failures in influencing international and global politics, and, closely linked, its political and legal relevance from its early years until now.
+A special focus in this regard is put on the discussion of global democracy and world parliamentary ideas within the Union and among its members in an historic perspective, and the handling of the question of whether the IPU itself would qualify as and would be willing to strive to transform itself into something like a global parliament.
+Second, this chapter looks at the (internal) democratic features and democratization processes within the Union as an inter-parliamentary organization active at the global level and measures them by resorting to International Democracy Watch and its macro-indicators appointment: democracy at the national level, input legitimacy, participation, control, interstate democracy, supranationalism, power limitation, human rights and output legitimacy.

-2. The historical development of the IPU and its role in shaping international politics and institutions
+2 The historical development of the IPU and its role in shaping international politics and institutions

-2.1.
-The Purpose of Founding an Inter-Parliamentary Organization in the 19th Century
+2.1 The purpose of founding an inter-parliamentary organization in the 19th century

-The Inter-Parliamentary Union (IPU)1 today is the world organization of Parliaments.
-It is the "focal point for worldwide parliamentary dialogue" and works "for peace and cooperation among peoples and for the firm establishment of representative institutions."
-2 Founded in 1889 as the first international political organization ever, it since has developed from an organization of individual parliamentarians of mostly European states towards a global organization of 153 Parliaments and eight Associate Members (international parliamentary assemblies) in 2009.
+The IPU1 today is the world organization of parliaments.
+It is the 'focal point for worldwide parliamentary dialogue' and works 'for peace and co-operation among peoples and for the firm establishment of representative institutions' (IPU 1976, Art.
+1(2)).
+Founded in 1889 as the first international political organization ever, it has developed since then from an organization of individual parliamentarians of mostly European states towards a global organization of 153 parliaments and eight associate members (international parliamentary assemblies) in 2009.

-The foundation of the IPU as an organization of individual parliamentarians in 1889 can be traced back to the peace movement of the 19th century, which had elevated international arbitration and disarmament as its main goals (Uhlig 1988: 48-64; Zarjevski 1989: 55).
-In the year 1888, two parliamentarians, the Englishman William Randal Cremer and the Frenchman Frédéric Passy, took the initiative to convene a conference of parliamentarians in order to call for an arbitration agreement between Great Britain, France, and the US.
-Shortly before this initiative, a similar Memorial of 234 British parliamentarians, requesting an US-British arbitration agreement and presented to US President Cleveland under the leadership of Cremer, had failed regardless of the support of both US Houses of Parliament (Cremer 1905: 509-510).
-Passy, on the other hand, had successfully pressed for the adoption of a motion in the French Parliament which unfortunately could not be implemented before the end of the session.
-Thus, the two men, Cremer and Passy, arranged for a first meeting of British and French parliamentarians in October 1888 in Paris which decided to convene a plenary conference of parliamentarians from different countries with the aim to discuss arbitration and disarmament in Paris the year after.
-On 29 and 30 June 1889, around 100 parliamentarians from nine countries3 met in Paris in the Hôtel Continental.
-At the end of the conference, the parliamentarians unanimously passed the following resolution: "Further Interparliamentary Reunions shall take place each year in one of the cities of the various countries represented at the Conference.
-The next meeting shall be at London" (Davis 1906: 128).
+The foundation of the IPU as an organization of individual parliamentarians in 1889 can be traced back to the peace movement of the 19th century, which had elevated international arbitration and disarmament as its main goals (Uhlig 1988, 48-64; Zarjevski 1989, 55).
+In the year 1888, two parliamentarians, the English William Randal Cremer and the French Frédéric Passy, took the initiative to convene a conference of parliamentarians in order to call for an arbitration agreement between the UK, France and the USA.
+Shortly before this initiative, a similar Memorial of 234 British parliamentarians, requesting a US-UK arbitration agreement and presented to US President Grover Cleveland under the leadership of Cremer, had failed regardless of the support of both the US Senate and the House of Representatives Chamber of Congress (Cremer 1906, 509-10).
+Passy, on the other hand, had successfully pressed for the adoption of a motion in the French parliament which unfortunately could not be implemented before the end of the session.
+Thus, Cremer and Passy arranged for a first meeting of British and French parliamentarians in October 1888 in Paris, which decided to convene a plenary conference of parliamentarians from different countries with the aim to discuss arbitration and disarmament in Paris the year after.
+On 29-30 June 1889 around 100 parliamentarians from nine countries2 met in Paris at the Hôtel Continental.
+At the end of the conference, the parliamentarians unanimously passed the following resolution: 'Further Interparliamentary Reunions shall take place each year in one of the cities of the various countries represented at the Conference.
+The next meeting shall be at London' (Davis 1906, 128).
 Thus, the Inter-Parliamentary Union was born.